ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 Server server(io, 9601);
 ```

 defines an instance of the sample's `Server` class. `Server` accepts a connection from a client application and reads data from the corresponding socket.
-Here, it is instantiated with an instance of asio's `io_context` class and the port number.
+Here, it is instantiated with the variable `io` and the port number 9601.
 The `Server` class will be described shortly.

 The line